quozd/awesome-dotnet/README.md

 * [Microsoft Ajax Minifier](http://ajaxmin.codeplex.com/) - Contains JS and CSS minifiers which have a highest performance, because its have been specifically designed for .NET.
 Optionally produce Source Maps for JS code.
 * [Web Markup Minifier](http://webmarkupmin.codeplex.com/) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.
-* [YUI Compressor for .NET](https://github.com/PureKrome/YUICompressor.NET) - .NET port of the Yahoo!
-UI Library's YUI Compressor Java project.
-The objective of this project is to minify any JS and CSS code to an efficient level that works exactly as the original source, before it was minified.

 ## Misc
 * [.NET Fiddle](https://dotnetfiddle.net/) - Write, compile and run C# code in the browser.
 The C# equivalent of JSFiddle.